Almost Envy-Free Allocations with Connected Bundles: EF1 existence for identical valuations

 \section{EF1 existence for identical valuations}

 A special case of the fair division problem is the case of \emph{identical valuations}, where all agents have the same valuation for the goods: for all agents $i,j\in N$ and every bundle $I \in \calC(V)$, we have $u_i(I)=u_j(I)$.
 We then write $u(I)$ for the common valuation of bundle $I$.
 The case of identical valuations often allows for more positive results and an easier analysis.
-Indeed, we can prove that, for identical valuations and \textit{any} number of agents, an EF1 allocation connected on a path is guaranteed to exist.
-We further show that such an allocation can be found in polynomial time.
+Indeed, we can prove that, for identical valuations and \textit{any} number of agents, an EF1 allocation connected on a path is guaranteed to exist and can be found in polynomial time.

-Our argument, though intuitive, is not as straightforward as one might think.
-For example, one might guess that in the restricted case of identical valuations, egalitarian allocations are EF1.
+Now, one might guess that in the restricted case of identical valuations, egalitarian allocations are EF1.
 However, the leximin-optimal connected allocation may fail EF1: Consider a path with five items and additive valuations 1--3--1--1--1 shared by three agents.
-The unique leximin allocation is \mbox{(1,~3,~1--1--1)}, which induces envy even up to one good.
+The unique leximin allocation is (1,~3,~1--1--1), which induces envy even up to one good.
 The same allocation also uniquely maximizes Nash welfare, so the Nash optimum also does not guarantee EF1.
-This is in contrast to the results of \citet{Biswas2018} who consider allocations of items into bundles that satisfy matroid constraints (rather than our connectivity constraints), and find that the Nash optimum satisfies EF1 under matroid constraints and the assumption of identical valuations.
+In contrast, when requiring bundles to satisfy matroid constraints (rather than connectivity constraints), the Nash optimum is EF1 with identical valuations \citep{Biswas2018}.

 Maximizing an egalitarian objective seemed promising because it ensures that no-one is too badly off, and therefore has not much reason to envy others.
 The problem is that some bundles might be too desirable.
 To fix this, we could try to reallocate items so that no bundle is too valuable.
 This is exactly the strategy of our algorithm: It starts with a leximin allocation, and then moves items from high-value bundles to lower-value bundles, until the result is EF1.
 In more detail, the algorithm identifies one agent $i$ who is worst-off in the leximin allocation, and then adjusts the allocation so that $i$ does not envy any other bundle up to one good.
 The algorithm does this by going through all bundles in the allocation, outside-in, and if $i$ envies a bundle $I^j$ even up to one good, it moves one item from $I^j$ inwards (in $i$'s direction), see Figure~\ref{fig:leximin-ef1}.
 As we will show, a key invariant preserved by the algorithm is that the value of $I^i$ never increases, and $i$ remains worst-off.
 Thus, since $i$ does not envy others up to one good, the allocation at the end is EF1.